Plas Coch: About the area

 Compared to the older city centre, Plas Coch is more modern, although less than the newer Eagles Meadow.
-The area is largely non-residential and is dominated by the Plas Coch campus of Wrexham Glyndŵr University and its many sports facilities.
+The area is largely non-residential and is dominated by the Plas Coch campus of Wrexham University and its many sports facilities.
 Plas Coch is well known for its large retail park situated opposite the Wrexham Tennis Centre.
-The area has been defined as a part of Wrexham's Sports, Education and Technology hub by a Wrexham County Borough Council's district review.

-Wrexham Glyndŵr University
+Wrexham University

-Considered the major educational sector of Wrexham, located in Plas Coch.
-The Plas Coch campus of Wrexham Glyndŵr University is the main campus of the university.
-Covering 93 acres (380,000 m2), it was inherited from the former Cartrefle TTC which moved there in 1953, and is a mixture of Grade II listed buildings and modern 21st century facilities.
-The campus currently houses, in addition to the main university building, the Edward Llwyd Centre (the main library for the campus), a sports centre, Centre for the Creative Industries, Centre for the Child, Family and Society, Wrexham Glyndŵr University Racecourse Stadium, Terry Hands studio, Catrin Finch Centre, William Aston Hall, Oriel Sycharth Gallery, and home to the Wrexham Glyndŵr hockey team.
+The main campus of Wrexham University is located in the Plas Coch area.
+It was inherited from the former Cartrefle TTC which moved there in 1953, and is a mixture of Grade II listed buildings and modern 21st century facilities.
+The campus currently houses, in addition to the main university building, the Edward Llwyd Centre (the main library for the campus), a sports centre, Centre for the Creative Industries, Centre for the Child, Family and Society, Racecourse Stadium, Terry Hands studio, Catrin Finch Centre, William Aston Hall and Oriel Sycharth Gallery.
 The site formerly hosted Techniquest Glyndŵr, a science discovery centre open to the public, which has since rebranded as Xplore!
 Science Discovery Centre and moved to Chester Street in the city centre.

 Plas Coch Retail Park

-A large retail development taking Plas Coch's name, centred on the flagship Sainbury's superstore.
-The development is also home to: The Range (with Iceland Foods), Aldi, Argos, Pets at Home, Boots, Costa Coffee, Currys (with Carphone Warehouse), TK Maxx, and Everlast Fitness Centre.
+The development is home to: Boots, Card Factory, Costa Coffee, Currys, Marks and Spencer, Pets at Home and TK Maxx.

+There is an adjacent Sainsbury's superstore, which also contains an Argos store, as well as a cafe and petrol station.
+There is also an Aldi, Farmfoods and The Range (with Iceland Foods) adjacent.

 A Marston's pub known as "The Plas Coch" situated on what is thought to be the old Roman farm, is also located within the area.

 Adjacent areas

-Areas sometimes considered Plas Coch include: Berse Retail Park, and the Racecourse Ground Stadium - home to Wrexham AFC and part of Wrexham Glyndŵr University's Plas Coch Campus.
+Areas sometimes considered Plas Coch include: Berse Retail Park, and the Racecourse Ground Stadium - home to Wrexham AFC and part of Wrexham University's Plas Coch Campus.

 Areas further afar, neighbouring Plas Coch include: Wrexham Technology Park, and Wrexham Maelor Hospital to the south.